 - 1. Read this manual thoroughly.
 Make sure the operator understands it and knows how to operate this equipment safely.
 This equipment can kill or injure an untrained or careless operator and bystanders.
 If you sell this equipment, ensure the new owner acknowledges receipt of this manual. - 2.
 This plow is intended for plowing snow only.
-Plowing gravel, rocks, etc., or using the plow for any purpose other than plowing snow could result in harm to the operator or bystanders or cause damage to the plow or vehicle. - 3.
+Plowing gravel, rocks, etc., or using the plow for any purpose other than plowing snow could result in harm to the operator or bystanders or cause damage to the plow or vehicle, and will void the warranty. - 3.
 Do not service or otherwise handle a plow in the raised position unless it is securely blocked against unexpected falling. - 4.
-Do not attempt to handle or service this equipment, and direct others to do the same, unless you know how to do it safely and have the proper tools for the job. - 5.
+Do not attempt to handle or service this equipment, or direct others to do the same, unless you know how to do it safely and have the proper tools for the job. - 5.
 Keep hands, feet, hair, and clothing away from moving parts. - 6.
-Do not alter the equipment.
+Do not alter the equipment to the extent of compromising safety or performance.